-I’ve been to a couple of sushi restaurants recently and I felt an urge to cook Japanese food afterwards.
+The idea for this Japanese-style beef came after I had been to a couple of Japanese restaurants.
+I felt an urge to cook Japanese food afterwards.
 Everything I’d eaten – from sushi to salads and hot main courses - had been so incredibly tasty.

-So I started to look at recipes for Japanese hot dishes and vegetables and goodness me, what an amazing amount of sugar they use in a lot of dishes!
+So I started to look at recipes for Japanese food and goodness me, what an amazing amount of sugar they use in a lot of dishes!

 It seems counter-productive to me when you add 3 tablespoons of sugar to a marinade and then pour it over otherwise healthy vegetables.
 I can’t see the need for the sugar when there are so many other tasty ingredients in the marinade.